Video games have been around for a long time, and they’ve continued to develop over the years into cinematic masterpieces.

 Having grown up on Martinique in the Caribbean, Muriel broke down barriers in more ways than one.
 Her early career began as an Engineer, and she later joined Coktel Vision — a French game developer — in 1986.
 Thus began her journey into video games.

 Tramis has fond memories of working with Coktel Vision, having been empowered to oversee the development of Méwilo, a 1987 Atari game.
-This 1st-person point & click adventure game was influenced by Tramis’ background, and she helped oversee the project from a perspective of both her IT engineering knowledge and literary creativity.
+This 1st-person point & click adventure was influenced by Tramis’ background, and she oversaw the project from a perspective of both her IT engineering knowledge and literary creativity.

 In speaking with The Guardian, Muriel recounts: